Jash-Shah/Data-Map/README.md

 ## Applications
-It provides an *intuative visualtization of recommendations* which saves users from having to go through numbers,graphs,movie data temselves.
+It provides a visualization of recommendations which saves users from having to go through numbers, graphs, movie data themselves.

 ## Resourcess
 * [Resources](https://github.com/psankhe28/Data-Map/tree/pratiksha-dev/resources)